 In the last year or so, Seattle’s real estate market has softened up a bit, so if you’ve been thinking about buying, now is really the time to get serious and take a hard look at the numbers.
-We have a new listing in Queen Anne (a move-in ready studio in the *perfect* location), and it’s a great opportunity for us to really dive into the numbers on renting vs. owning.

 Now, things are about to get REAL.
 Get ready to have your mind blown.

 Here are the numbers behind BUYING a home similar to a previous listing we had in Queen Anne (and of course, this is just for an example—it pencils out the same for anything at the same price point):